 - Limit Work in Progress

 - Typically this is implemented as a pull system.
 Each step in the process is limited to the number of items that are allowed at one time.
-When a task, story, or project is completed, and other one can be pulled.
+When a task, story, or project is completed, another one can be pulled.
 This is done so developers aren't made to feel overloaded.

 - Manage Flow

-- The work it each state of the work flow should be monitored, measured, and reported on.
+- The work in each state of the work flow should be monitored, measured, and reported on.
 This allows you to clearly see the positive or negative effects evolutionary changes have on the system.

 - Make Policies Explicit